Win-C/sharebnb-frontend/README.md

 # ShareBnB

-A web application for people to share and rent out their private and public spaces with others.
+A full stack web application for people to share and rent out their private and public spaces with others.
 Users create listings that include photos, location, price, # of beds, # of rooms, etc. and are able to search for created listings by price, location, # of beds, and # of bathrooms, etc. Users book listings and message other users regarding a listing, directly on the platform.

 Check out the deployed app <a href="">here</a>.